Model¶

 ¶

-Source code in src/psyphy/model/task.py
+Source code in src/psyphy/model/likelihood.py

 predict